Dresden: Post-war

-However compared to West Germany, the majority of historic buildings were saved.
-Among them were the Ständehaus (1946), the Augustusbrücke (1949), the Kreuzkirche (until 1955), the Zwinger (until 1963), the Catholic Court Church (until 1965), the Semperoper (until 1985), the Japanese Palace (until 1987) and the two largest train stations.
-Some of this work dragged on for decades often interrupted by the overall economic situation in the GDR.
-The ruins of the Frauenkirche were allowed to remain on Neumarkt as a memorial to the war.
+However, the majority of historic landmarks were saved or reconstructed.
+Among them were the Ständehaus (1946), the Augustusbrücke (1949), the Kreuzkirche (completed 1955), the Zwinger (completed 1963), the Catholic Court Church (completed 1965), the Semperoper (completed 1985), the Japanese Palace (completed 1987) and the two largest train stations.
+Some of this work dragged on for decades, often interrupted by the overall economic situation in the GDR.
+The ruins of the Frauenkirche were allowed to remain on the Neumarkt as a war memorial.

 While the Theater and Schloßplatz were rebuilt in accordance with the historical model in 1990, the Neumarkt remained completely undeveloped.
-On the other hand buildings of socialist classicism and spatial design and orientation according to socialist ideals (e.g. Kulturpalast) were built at the Altmarkt.
+On the other hand, buildings of socialist classicism and spatial design and orientation according to socialist ideals (e.g. the Kulturpalast) were built at the Altmarkt.

 From 1955 to 1958, a large part of the art treasures looted by the Soviet Union was returned, which meant that from 1960 onwards many state art collections could be opened in reconstructed facilities or interim exhibitions.
 Important orchestras such as the Staatskapelle performed in alternative venues (for example in the Kulturpalast from 1969).
 Some cultural institutions were moved out of the city center (for example the state library in Albertstadt).
 The Outer Neustadt, which was almost undamaged during the war was threatened with demolition in the 1980s following years of neglect, but was preserved following public protests.

-To house the homeless large prefabricated housing estates were built on previously undeveloped land In Prohlis and Gorbitz.
+To house the homeless, large prefabricated housing estates were built on previously undeveloped land In Prohlis and Gorbitz.
 Damaged housing in the Johannstadt and other areas in the city center were demolished and replaced with large apartment blocks.
 The villa districts in Blasewitz, Striesen, Kleinzschachwitz, Loschwitz and on the Weißen Hirsch were largely preserved.

-Dresden became a major industrial centre in the German Democratic Republic (former East Germany) with a great deal of research infrastructure.
+Dresden became a major industrial centre of East Germany, with a great deal of research infrastructure.
 It was the centre of Bezirk Dresden (Dresden District) between 1952 and 1990.
 Many of the city's important historic buildings were reconstructed, including the Semper Opera House and the Zwinger Palace, although the city leaders chose to rebuild large areas of the city in a "socialist modern" style, partly for economic reasons, but also to break away from the city's past as the royal capital of Saxony and a stronghold of the German bourgeoisie.